boypt/vmess2json/README.md

   -h, --help            show this help message and exit -m, --multiple        read multiple lines from stdin, each write to a json
                         file named by remark, saving in current dir (PWD).
+  -s [SELECT], --select [SELECT]
+                        use together with -m/--multiple or --subscribe.
+Select one of the vmess link from inputs.
+Argument is the index(1,2,3...).
   -o OUTPUT, --output OUTPUT
                         write output to file. default to stdout --outbound            only output as an outbound object.